 If a student who was previously on probation but had regained good academic standing, later returns to probation, s/he will return to probation at the same level that s/he was is the semester of his/her last probation contract.
 (A student previously at Probation 1 will return at Probation 1; a student previously at Probation 2 will return at Probation 2).
 Any student returning to probation may be required to meet with the Student Advisory Committee before being allowed to register.

 The Student Advisory Committee (SAC) is an interdepartmental group of administrators (administrative faculty and advisors) meant to intervene and support students for whom the existing probation format has proven ineffective.
 The SAC consists of representatives of Advising, Practice, Student Development, and the Learning Resource Center (although other departments may be represented).

-Students who have violated the terms of their contract, and have continued to struggle academically, are required to meet with representatives of the SAC before being allowed to re- register.
+Students who have violated the terms of their contract and have continued to struggle academically are required to meet with representatives of the SAC before being allowed to re-register.
 The SAC establishes a more comprehensive, interdepartmental support plan meant to improve a student's chance of succeeding.
 The SAC has the authority to uphold a registration block and can mandate up to a one-year leave of absence for any student on probation.
-If a student does not meet with the Committee, his or her registration is permanently blocked.
-The SAC plan is documented in a student's probation contract and will be monitored by his or her academic advisor.
+If a student does not meet with the SAC, her/his registration is permanently blocked.
+The SAC plan is documented in a student's probation contract and will be monitored by her/his academic advisor.

 Educational Review Board